oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/pipe_array/README.md

 #include "pipe_array.hpp"
 ```

-As with regular pipes, an array of pipes needs template parameters for an ID, for the `min_capacity` of each pipe, and for the data type of each pipe.
+As with regular pipes, an array of pipes needs template parameters for an ID, for the `min_capacity` of each pipe, and each pipe's data type.
 An array of pipes additionally requires one or more template parameters to specify the array size.
 The following code declares a one dimensional array of 10 pipes, each with `capacity=32`, that operate on `int` values.

 ```c++
 using MyPipeArray = PipeArray<     // Defined in "pipe_array.h".